jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

 - 2 POST requests (same job) to the endpoint ‘api/2.1/jobs/create’: 2 jobs with the same name created in the workspace but has different job_id
 - For each run, it has a unique run_id, and for each task, there is also a unique run_id

+### Retry policies on streaming jobs

+- **Retries: Set to Unlimited**.
+- **Maximum concurrent runs: Set to 1**.
+There must be only one instance of each query concurrently active.
+- Cluster: Set this always to use a new job cluster and use the latest Spark version (or at least version 2.1).
+Queries started in Spark 2.1 and above are recoverable after query and Spark version upgrades.
+- Schedule: Do not set a schedule.
+- Timeout: Do not set a timeout.
+Streaming queries run for an indefinitely long time.

 ## Improving performance

 ### Partitioning